mflowgen/mflowgen/docs/ug-stash.rst

     Stash: /tmp/2020-0317-mflowgen-stash-588e56

-We can stash our synthesis step with a message like this:
+We can stash our synthesis node with a message like this:

 .. code:: bash